An exciting approach to theoretical spectroscopy: Acknowledgement

-The \textit{geometry term} converges slowly because the integration domain is a parallelepiped, requiring a high $l_\mathrm{max}$ (at least 131) for accurate results.
+where $\Omega_{\ts\Gamma{\mathrm{BZ}}}$ is the volume of the scaled-down $\Gamma$-centered \gls{bz}.
+The \textit{geometry contribution} converges slowly because the integration domain is a parallelepiped, requiring a high~$l$ (at least 131) for accurate results.
 However, it can be precomputed for all angles and contributions (head, wings, and body).
-The \textit{fast-converging term}, which depends on the dielectric matrix, requires only a few terms.
-A similar approach, using circular expansions and cubic splines, generalizes the method by Rasmussen et al. \cite{RasmussenPRB2016} to fully anisotropic systems, ensuring an accurate and efficient evaluation of the $\qq \to 0$ limit.
+The \textit{fast-converging contribution}, which depends on the dielectric matrix, requires only a few terms.
+A similar approach, using circular expansions and cubic splines, generalizes the method by Rasmussen \etal~\cite{RasmussenPRB2016} to fully anisotropic systems, ensuring an accurate and efficient evaluation of the ${\qq \to 0}$ limit.

-The effect of this anisotropic treatment on \gls{qp} energies is illustrated in Fig.~\ref{fig:IDieL}, which compares the band gaps computed with and without the anisotropic $\qq \to 0$ approach.
-Including the full anisotropy removes the need to select specific directions, eliminating errors associated with free parameters.
-It can also be seen that for isotropic materials, the results reproduce those of the isotropic approach, as expected.
+The effect of this anisotropic treatment on \gls{qp} energies is illustrated in Fig.~\ref{fig:IDieL}, which compares the band gap of black phosphorus computed with and without the anisotropic $\qq \to 0$ approach.
+Including the full anisotropy removes the need to select specific directions, eliminating errors associated with free parameters, whilst remaining valid for isotropic materials.